Aleo123Dev/aleo-acceleration-service/README.md

 ## How to install

 ### 1.Install aleo-acceleration-service
-- [download](https://github.com/Aleo123Dev/aleo-acceleration-service/releases) the package from release page.
-I recommend selecting the latest released version and downloading the appropriate platform software.
+- [Download](https://github.com/Aleo123Dev/aleo-acceleration-service/releases)  *I recommend selecting the latest released version and downloading the appropriate platform software*.

 #### Mac
 - you need to enable application from any source, drag the app to application folder, then run the following command: